carlosp420/nymphalidae_diversification/MS.md

 0.024``) and Coenonymphina (``r = 0.065``) (Table 1).

 ### Phylogenetic uncertainty in the Multi-MEDUSA approach
-We tested whether the results from a MEDUSA analysis on a MCC tree (supp. mat.
-09) are congruent with those found by running MEDUSA on a random sample of 1000 trees fom the posterior distribution (supp. mat.
-05).
+We tested whether the results from running Multi-MEDUSA on a random sample of 1000 trees (supp. mat.
+05) from the posterior distribution are congruent with a MEDUSA analysis on the MCC tree derived from this sample (supp. mat.
+09).

 We found that the analyses by MEDUSA on the 1000 trees did not estimate the same diversification shifts as in the MCC tree (the background diversification